lavanack/laurentvanacker.com/Azure/Desired State Configuration/Azure Automanage Machine Configuration/readme.md

 * The Azure VM will run the latest version of 'Windows Server 2022 Datacenter (Desktop Experience)' Generation 2 in a [Standard_D4s_v5](https://learn.microsoft.com/en-us/azure/virtual-machines/dv5-dsv5-series) Azure VM.
 * The Azure VM will be a [Spot Instance](https://learn.microsoft.com/en-us/azure/virtual-machines/spot-vms) with a 'Deallocate' [eviction policy](https://learn.microsoft.com/en-us/azure/architecture/guide/spot/spot-eviction#eviction-policy) based on capacity (not price) to save money.
 You can disable that if you want (around line 185 in the [[1 - AzureVMWithAzureAutomation.ps1](./1%20-%20AzureVMWithAzureAutomation.ps1) script).
 * The WM will be deployed on the westus3 region for cost saving purpose (You can use the non Microsoft https://azureprice.net/ web site to compare cost in different regions) .
 You can change  that if you want (around line 79 in the [[1 - AzureVMWithAzureAutomation.ps1](./1%20-%20AzureVMWithAzureAutomation.ps1) script).
-* The VM name (and associated Storage account name) is randomly generated with the template dscazautXXXXXXX where X is a digit to avoid duplicate names (an availability test is done around line 82 in the [[1 - AzureVMWithAzureAutomation.ps1](./1%20-%20AzureVMWithAzureAutomation.ps1) script).
+* The VM name (and associated Storage account name) is randomly generated with the template dscazamcXXXXXXX where X is a digit to avoid duplicate names (an availability test is done around line 82 in the [[1 - AzureVMWithAzureAutomation.ps1](./1%20-%20AzureVMWithAzureAutomation.ps1) script).
-* A DNS Name is set under the form \<VMName\>.\<Location\>.cloudapp.azure.com (for instance dscazaut31415926.westus3.cloudapp.azure.com) and used for the browser connection (the pblic IP is not directly used).
+* A DNS Name is set under the form \<VMName\>.\<Location\>.cloudapp.azure.com (for instance dscazamc31415926.westus3.cloudapp.azure.com) and used for the browser connection (the pblic IP is not directly used).
 * A daily scheduled shutdown at 11:00 PM (in your local timezone) is set for the VM (no automatic start is set).
 * The RDP connection is only accessible from the IP where you run the script (done via a query to http://ifconfig.me/ip) via a [Network Security Group](https://learn.microsoft.com/en-us/azure/virtual-network/network-security-group-how-it-works).
 If you want to give access to people from different IP you has to customize the RDP rule of the NSG or use the JIT access policy (next point).
 ![](docs/nsg.jpg)